 Niagara Emergency Medical Services is made up of primary and advanced care paramedics and emergency medical dispatchers who are committed to providing high quality emergency pre-hospital medical care.

 Pre-hospital care includes the emergency medical dispatchers dispatching an ambulance through the use of a priority system.
 They identify the nature and seriousness of the call and forward details to the responding paramedics who are en route.
 They also provide the caller with pre-arrival instructions.

 The highly trained paramedics provide emergency medical care to stabilize a patient's condition at the scene and during transport to hospital.

-Sometimes it is difficult to know whether your medical problem is serious or not.
-If you have any doubts about whether you are experiencing a medical emergency, call 9-1-1.
+Sometimes it's difficult to know whether your medical problem is serious or not.
+If you have any doubts about whether you're experiencing a medical emergency, call 911.

-For the safety of everyone, always follow to rules of the roads if choosing to drive a patient to hospital.
+For the safety of everyone, always follow the rules of the roads if choosing to drive a patient to hospital.

 Our objective is to ensure trained help arrives on the scene as quickly as possible.

 When the fire department arrives before Emergency Medical Services the firefighters are trained in first aid, CPR and other advanced first aid procedures.
 They will assess the patient and provide basic care until the ambulance arrives.